 LGBTQIA+ Resources

-LGBTQIA+ Resources at Mercy College
+LGBTQIA+ Resources at Mercy University

-Here at Mercy College we are committed to providing an inclusive, safe living and learning environment for all LGBTQIA+ students.
+Here at Mercy University we are committed to providing an inclusive, safe living and learning environment for all LGBTQIA+ students.
 Where people of all sexual orientations and gender identities feel heard, affirmed, valued, and respected.

 Resources for Students